kptfh/feign-reactive/feign-reactor-spring-configuration/README.md

 This may be useful in case of tests:
 - set `reactive.feign.cloud.enabled` to `false` to disable cloud configuration for all clients
-- set `reactive.feign.ribbon.enabled` to `false` to disable ribbon configuration for all clients
+- set `reactive.feign.loadbalancer.enabled` to `false` to disable loadbalancer configuration for all clients
 - set `reactive.feign.hystrix.enabled` to `false` to disable hystrix configuration for all clients
 - set `reactive.feign.logger.enabled` to `true` to enable default logger
 - set `reactive.feign.metrics.enabled` to `true` to enable default Micrometer logger.